lamhq/tech-notes/pages/devops/aws/7-security/5-threat-detection/3-inspector.md

 Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.

-It automatically assesses applications (VPCs, EC2 instances) for vulnerabilities or deviations from best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.
+It automatically **assesses applications (VPCs, EC2 instances)** for vulnerabilities or deviations from best practices, such as:
+- open access to Amazon EC2 instances
+- installations of vulnerable software versions

 After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity and a recommendation for how to fix it.
 These findings can be reviewed directly or as part of detailed assessment reports that are available via the Amazon Inspector console or API.